Timeline: Managing the outbreak of COVID-19

 (News: Sending Love amidst COVID-19 outbreak / A Special Love, For You Who Defend Us at the Frontline / Tzu Chi offers moral support to frontliners amidst the coronavirus outbreak.)

-Went to the dormitory of returned foreign workers for the first time, to present the gift packs to them.
+Volunteers arrived at the dormitory of returned migrant workers for the first time, to present gift packs to them.

 [Confirmed cases: 77]

 Singapore: Stay home notice to take over Leave of absence

 Stay home notice is stricter than Leave of absence, as people serving the stay home notice are not allowed to step out of their homes for 14 days, unlike the latter that allowed people to leave their homes briefly to buy food or necessities.

 [Confirmed cases: 81]